Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 The renovations will be done in phases so that the casino can stay open and the guests will not be (too) inconvenienced.
 The Strip entrance is the major issue.
 The confusing old facade (left) will be opened up and a huge plaza entrance will grace the strip.
 The new entrance will showcase both the mall and the casino, making it clear where each is located.

-The Harman Road entrance will also be reinvented to lure the (soon to be) heavy pedestrian traffic, which Harmon's string of new condos, clubs and resorts will bring.
+The Harmon Ave. entrance will also be reinvented to lure the (soon to be) heavy pedestrian traffic, which Harmon's string of new condos, clubs and resorts will bring.

 Latest exterior rendering